jaki729/100xDevs-IC2/README.md

 To complement this repository, we have a dedicated course available for you [here](https://harkirat.classx.co.in/new-courses/8-live-0-100-complete).
 This course covers essential concepts aligned with this repository's content, providing a comprehensive learning experience.

 ## About
 This repository is structured to guide you through various stages of learning, from fundamental concepts to advanced topics.
-Here's what you can expect:

-### Learning Tracks
-1. **MERN Stack**
-   - MongoDB
-   - Express.js
-   - React
-   - Node.js

-2. **DevOps**
-   - Basics to Advanced DevOps practices

-3. **System Design**
-   - Strategies and methodologies for designing systems

-### Projects
-You'll be actively engaged in building three projects to apply your newfound knowledge and skills practically.

 ## Getting Started
 To begin your learning journey, follow these steps: